jlevy/lft/lft.md

 <div class="boxed-text">

-*In case you're in a hurry or skimming, key insights are in boxes like this.*
+*In case you’re in a hurry or skimming, key insights are in boxes like this.*

 </div>